Glottography/tutorials/georeferencing/index.md

 &nbsp;

 We can now proceed to digitise the language polygons from the georeferenced map.
 This process will be covered in the next tutorial.

+## Output

+**Georeferenced Map in GeoTIFF format**: GeoTIFF is a standard raster format that stores both the image and its geographic reference information.
+The Alor-Pantar languages map, georeferenced in this tutorial, can be downloaded [here](out/Map%203%20The%20Alor-Pantar%20languages.tiff).

 ## References